-IEM has faced challenges in recent months in the context of market volatility and recession concerns associated with the new US administration, as well as the specific impact on the environmental markets sector.
-The portfolio's underlying holdings have decreased in valuation, despite continuing to grow earnings and may be more broadly recognised for their value in the future.
+IEM has struggled in recent months in the context of the volatility and fears of recession brought on by the new administration in the US, as well as the specific impact on the environmental markets sector.
+The portfolio's underlying holdings have got cheaper, despite continuing to grow earnings, and at some stage their value will be recognised.